namin1993/Capstone_Project/README.md

 ## Database Management & Visualizations:

-Due to the unstructured nature of our data, we determined that a non-relational database, such as Mongo DB, to house our data.
+We determined that a non-relational database, such as Mongo DB, is the best solution to house our data due to its unstructured nature.
 Mongo does not require a set schema which provides flexibility and its cloud based access is ideal for a distributed team.

-Another benefit of Mongo is its ability to work with Jupyter Notebooks.
-This allows for the data to be cleaned and transformed in a notebook and easily inserted into Mongo.
+Mongo works well with Jupyter Notebooks, allowing for easy upload, cleaning, and transformation of the data.

+An example of the upload code is pictured below.
 ![upload to mongo](https://github.com/namin1993/Capstone_Project/blob/lauren/lauren%20resources%20week%201/upload%20to%20mongo.png)

-* Structure: Data Frames
 Our primary data is drawn from 2 Kaggle datasets.
+The CIA dataset contains around 1100 columns and 250 rows.
+By contrast, the Terror dataset comprises 12 columns and over 27000 rows.
 Each dataset has been uploaded into Mongo as a separate collection.

 ![collection picture](https://github.com/namin1993/Capstone_Project/blob/lauren/lauren%20resources%20week%201/raw%20data%20uploaded%20to%20mongo.png)

 A document example from each collection is pictured below.
 ![combined doc picture](https://github.com/namin1993/Capstone_Project/blob/lauren/lauren%20resources%20week%201/combined%20doc%20example.png)

+Each collection holds a range of datatypes, including objects, strings, integrers, and floats.
 The dataframes will be cleaned using Pandas.
-Once cleaned, the data will be visually in a map using Mapbox and Leaflet.
+Once cleaned, the data will be visualized in a map using Mapbox and Leaflet.
 Additional visualizations will be accomplished using Plotly.

-* Structure: Web Scraping
+## Web Scraping:
-During the next phase of this project we will scrape a news site containing recent articles regarding terrorism around the world.
-Splinter and BeautifulSoup will be used to scrape the website and the results will be inserted into a dedicated Mongo collection for the scraped material.
+During the next phase of this project we will scrape a news site containing articles regarding terrorism around the world.
+The results will be inserted into a dedicated Mongo collection for the scraped material and our final dashboard will pull the articles from Mongo.

 ## Segment 1 Summary: